somaz94/pulumi-study/gcp/python/gke-autopilot-public/README.md

 ## Advance preparation
 Create GKE Autopilot Public Resource

-Sets the variable.
+Setting Up GKE Autopilot Public Resource.

+Before starting, ensure you set the necessary variables:
 ```bash
 pulumi config set gcp:project <your gcp project id>
 pulumi config set --plaintext host_project somaz
 ```

 ## Preparation when creating a GKE cluster
-The current architecture is configured using a shared VPC from somaz (Host Project).
-Therefore, service projects using shared VPCs must set up IAM before creating a GKE cluster with Pulumi.
+This configuration relies on a shared VPC from somaz (the Host Project).
+If you're utilizing a service project with shared VPCs, set up IAM before proceeding with the GKE cluster creation using Pulumi.

 Host Project
 - somaz